coderbolu/workflow/README.md

 # workflow new

-two types of css unit
-fixed and absolute
+two categories of css measurement absolute unit and relative unit.
+Absolute unit are unit that are fixed, they are not affected by scree size or resolution